 Presented by Thomas and Thomas Flyrods

 Brook trout are definitely one of our favorite species to target on the fly.
 They are beautiful, live in incredible places, and will not hesitate to slam a dry fly.
-These photos are from this past weekend fishing up in PA, most of the fish were caught stripping dry flies, or on a small nymph behind a dry.
-Here are some interesting facts that you may not have known about one of our favorite species:
+This photo essay is from this past weekend fishing in Pennsylvania.
+Most of the fish were caught stripping dry flies, or on a small nymph behind a dry.
+Here are a handful of interesting facts that you may not have known about one of your favorite species:

-- Brook trout are actually not technically a “Trout”.
-They are in the Char family, although they are the most “Trout Like” in the Char family…
+Brook trout are actually not technically a “Trout”.
+They are They are in the Char family, although they are the most “Trout Like” in their family.

-- Certain strains of brook trout have known to be Anadromous, living in salt and then running up into rivers to reproduce.
-These fish are referred to as “Coasters” or “Salters” – the salters going from salt to river, and the Coasters going from the Great lakes to spawn in rivers.
+Certain strains of brook trout have known to be Anadromous, living in salt and then running up into rivers to reproduce.
+These fish are referred to as “Coasters” or “Salters” – the salters going from salt to river, and the Coasters going from the Great Lakes to spawn in tributaries of the lakes.

 This article was made possible by Thomas and Thomas.
 Be sure to check out there new Zone series rod!
 Now available online or wherever T&T rods are sold.